ptone/node-cloud-function-boiler/README.md

 yarn run dev-run
 ```

+Note: If you have a `GOOGLE_APPLICATION_CREDENTIALS` env variable pointing to a service account json key, this will get mounted in the container.

 ### Deploy the container once you are happy

 This will tag the most recently built local:dev container tagged with the current git commit, push to the project registry, and deploy to cloud run.
 This will fail if you have uncommited changes.